-The growth of the state and its capacity to extract significant revenues from its citizens is one of the most striking features of the economic history over the last two centuries.
+The growth of the state and its capacity to extract significant revenues from citizens is a striking economic feature of the last two centuries.
 For example, Maddison (2001) documents that, on average, France, Germany, the Netherlands and the UK raised around 12% of GDP in tax revenue around 1910 and around 46% by the turn of the Millennium.
 The corresponding U.S. figures are 8% and 30%.
 Underpinning these hikes in revenue are a number of tax innovations, including the extension of the income tax to a wide population.
-To improve compliance, this required not only building a tax administration but also implementing withholding at source.
-Such investments in the fiscal capacity of the state have enabled the kind of mass taxation now considered normal throughout the developed world.
+For example, large-scale compliance with the income tax required states to build a tax administration and implement withholding at source.
+Such investments in fiscal capacity have enabled the kind of mass taxation now considered normal throughout the developed world.

-Figure 1 gives a very partial picture of how fiscal capacity has evolved over time.
-It plots the distribution of two kinds of upgrading of tax systems for a sample of 73 countries since 1800.1 Red lines demarcate the introduction of the income tax and green lines whether or not a country has a VAT.
-Although the sample is limited, it illustrates clearly how such investments in tax collection have evolved over time.
-Income taxes began appearing in the mid nineteenth century and are fully prevalent in the sample in the interwar period.
+Figure 4 gives a very partial picture of how fiscal capacity has evolved over time.
+It plots the distribution of two kinds of upgrading of tax systems for a sample of 73 countries since 1800.3 Red lines demarcate the introduction of the income tax and green lines whether a country has a VAT.
+Although the sample is limited, it illustrates clearly how investments in tax collection have evolved over time.
+Income taxes began appearing in the mid nineteenth century and are fully prevalent in the 73-country sample in the interwar period.
 VAT was lagging further behind, with adoption still incomplete by the end of the twentieth century.